mitre/caldera/README.md

 Creating your own plugin allows you to hook into the core system and manipulate existing functionality or or add your own.
 To do so, create a directory inside the plugins directory that has a hook.py module at the root.
-This module should have an <i>initialize</i> function that accepts two parameters "app" and "services".
+This module should have an <i>initialize</i> function that accepts two parameters: "app" and "services".
 App is the aiohttp server instance itself.
 You can attach new REST endpoints and functionality to it.
 Services is a dictionary of core services passed to each plugin at server boot time, allowing them to hook into the core code.

-Inside the hook.py module, a plugin must also define the following
+Inside the hook.py module, a plugin must also define the following:

-* name: what would you like to call it
+* Name: the name of the plugin
-* description: a phrase describing its purpose
+* Description: a phrase describing its purpose
-* address: the URI of the main GUI page.
+* Address: the URI of the main GUI page.
 This can be None.
-* store: the directory containing files the core /file/download endpoint should be aware of.
+* Store: the directory containing files the core /file/download endpoint should be aware of.
 This can be None.

 These are the current services each plugin receives via the services dictionary:

 #### data_svc

 Contains logic for performing all CRUD operations against the core database objects.
-This service can be injected into all other core service at boot time.
+This service can be injected into all other core services at boot time.

 #### utility_svc

 Contains a handful of utility functions to encourage consistency across plugins.
-This service can be injected into all other core service at boot time.
+This service can be injected into all other core services at boot time.

 #### auth_svc